BalkeesRekik/DS-4002-Project-3/README.md

 ## 📦 How to Run

-1. Open the `SCRIPTS/DS4002 Poject 3.ipynb` notebook in Google Colab.
+1. Open the `SCRIPTS/DS4002_Project_3.ipynb` notebook in Google Colab.
-2. Mount your Google Drive and upload the dataset to `/content/drive/...`
+2. Mount your Google Drive and upload the dataset.
-3. Run all cells — model will train and output performance files to `/OUTPUT/`.
+3. Run all (analysis section) cells